In this article you will learn everything there is to know about setting up an effective Jira Confluence integration.

 Why set up a Jira Confluence integration?

-Why integrate Jira and Confluence?
-Let’s have a look at the numbers:
+So why would you integrate Jira and Confluence?
+Well, let’s have a look at the numbers:

 - For one, stats show that if you’re a Jira Software user there is more than 50% chance you’ll also use Confluence at some point in your career.
 That means there are huge efficiency gains to be made by connecting the two.